danielperna84/custom_homematic/README.md

 ## System variables

-System variables are fetched every 30 seconds from backend (CCU/Homegear), and are created initially as **deactived** entity.
+System variables are fetched every 30 seconds from backend (CCU/Homegear) and belong to a device of type CCU.
+You could also click on service on the integration's overview in HA.

+System variables are initially created as **[deactived](https://github.com/danielperna84/custom_homematic#deactivated-entities)** entity.
 There is a special system variable named `sensor.{instance_name}` that represensts the backend and returns the count of `Servicemeldungen`.
 That's why there is no dedicated system variable for `Servicemeldungen`.
 This entity is also used in service calls (e.g. `set_variable_value`) to identify the used backend.
 This entity __must not be disabled__ to support full operations of Homematic(IP) Local.

 The types of system variables in the CCU are: